-IF YOU WOULD LIKE TO CONSULT WITH ONE OF OUR DOCTORS
+IF YOU WOULD LIKE TO CONSULT WITH ANY OF OUR DOCTORS

 Information for patients suffering cold or flu-like illness during the COVID-19 pandemic (This can include patients suspected of, or confirmed to have, COVID-19 itself)